What insurance is required for commercial property?

 Is commercial property insurance a legal requirement?
 No, you’re not required by law to have commercial buildings insurance.
 It makes sense to have it though, to cover you for costly repairs or rebuild works caused by fire, flooding or storm damage, as well as theft and vandalism.

-Is commercial property insurance mandatory?
+What does basic commercial property insurance cover?

 Who pays building insurance for commercial property?